calvinmclean/automated-garden/docs/controller_quickstart.md

 garden-app controller generate-config --config config.yaml
 ```

-The following `config.yaml` file creates the necessary configuration for a 3-zone garden with moisture sensing, buttons, and light control:
+The following `config.yaml` file creates the necessary configuration for a 3-zone garden with light control:

 ```YAML
 mqtt: